-From the July/August 2009 Ryanairmag.com issue
+From the July/August 2009 issue of Ryanairmag.com

-We all know the bridge of sighs, but what about the rest of Venice?
+We all know the Bridge of Sighs, but what about the rest of Venice?
 James Williams enters a world of spritz drinking, gondola making and life surrounded by water.

 I'm sitting in a café on St Mark's Square savouring the last dregs of my €14 cup of coffee, watching as a young woman covered in pigeons poses for a photo against the backdrop of the magnificent, multi-domed Basilica.
 It's a familiar sight and this must be one of the most enjoyable public spaces in the world, but part of me is still asking why I came to Venice at all.